surbhi2306/Architect.website/README.md

-This is a simple mini project on the architect website.
+This is a simple project on the architect website.
 -----